mryzkt1999/furima-39390/README.md

 ### Association

-- belongs_to :items
+- belongs_to :user
-- belongs_to :users
+- belongs_to :shipping_destination